Western Way Development

 Doing nothing is not an option on the site as the leisure centre needs refurbishment and the depot buildings will become empty.
 In addition, the new site would create opportunities for multiple other partners to join the councils and West Suffolk CCG (Clinical Commissioning Group) at the site, in the first or later phases.

 To date, work on exploring the business case has involved central government, all parts of the NHS, the county council, the Police, Abbeycroft Leisure, West Suffolk College and several other partners under the auspices of the Government’s One Public Estate Programme.
-Which partners will be part of the first phase of development will be clarified in 2020 if planning consent is approved.
+Which partners will be part of the first phase of development will be clarified later in 2020-21 as part of final sign-off to start delivery.

-You can read the details of the planning application on the council's planning webpages.
-Consultation on the planning application will run until 20 December 2019.
-An informal pre-application consultation on the draft designs and transport plans was held for seven weeks, closing on 10 September 2019.
+You can read the details of the planning application and all the consultation responses on the council's planning webpages.
+An informal pre-application consultation on the draft designs and transport plans was also held for seven weeks, closing on 10 September 2019.
 The full results of this consultation, with responses to the comments received, are included with the planning application.
 These comments helped to inform discussion of the final business case and the planning application was submitted.

 More information on the project is contained in the documents: